wighawag/conquest-eth-player-handbook/README.md

 # What is conquest.eth

 {% hint style="info" %}
+Note that this handbook is for "Faction Mode" a unique mod of Conquest.eth where player are grouped into pre-determined factions.
+It is running on the [Endurance network](https://ace.fusionist.io/)
+{% endhint %}

 **In a nutshell:** conquest.eth is a game of strategy and diplomacy where you participate by staking valuable tokens.
-Kind of like an evolution of Poker.
+Kind of like an evolution of Poker but with a strong social element as player can collaborate.

 The assets/tokens are staked on each planet you claim.
 These planets then produce spaceships that you can send to attack other or help your allies.
-{% endhint %}

 ## An Introduction